aquametalabs/django-cached-field/README.rst

 by cron'o'one.
 Do you calculate weight based on the sum of all associated pigeons?
 Hook into the pigeons landing.
 And takeoff.
 And everything that changes an individual pigeon's weight.
-As Abraham Lincolc said, "There are only two hard problems in programming: naming, cache invalidation and off-by-one errors."
+As Abraham Lincoln said, "There are only two hard problems in programming: naming, cache invalidation and off-by-one errors."

 Installation